LMGsec/O365-Lockdown/README.md

     Normal retention time is 90 days.
 This makes it longer.
 Feel free to set the retention time even longer (or shorter) based on your organization's needs.

     > 4.)
-Disables POP3
-    POP3 is just another way that attackers can potentially access your account.
-If you don't need it, turn it off.
-The script will prompt and ask you if you want to disable POP3 before taking action.

-    >5.)
-Disables IMAP
+Disables POP3, IMAP, MAPI, EWS, ActiveSync, and OWA as needed.
-    IMAP is just another way that attackers can potentially access your account.
-If you don't need it, turn it off.
-The script will prompt and ask you if you want to disable IMAP before taking action.
+    Access methods like IMAP and POP3 are just other ways that attackers can potentially access your account.
+If you don't need them, turn them off.
+The script will prompt and ask you if you want to disable each access method before taking action.

-    >6.)
-Removes external forwarding inbox rules
-    External forwarding rules are often installed by attackers seeking to retain copies of user mail.
+    > 5.)
+Removes external forwarding inbox rules External forwarding rules are often installed by attackers seeking to retain copies of user mail.
 Other times, users themselves set up these rules to easily access work email from home, in violation of policy.
 The script will prompt and ask you if you want to remove a particular rule before deleting it.

-    > 7.)
+    > 6.)
 Disables external fowarding at a domain level This makes it so that if you delete a user's forwarding rules, they cannot go back and re-enter the rule.
 Furthermore, unauthorized users cannot add forwarding rules without first changing this global setting.